ros-controls/control.ros.org/README.md

 deploy_defines
 * Change branch_version

-To add subrepoositories chage subrepo_url
+To add subrepositories chage subrepo_url

 # Testing GitHub workflows:
 If you want to modify or otherwise test the GitHub actions workflow locally without having to push every time to see the result,